Rough path stability of (semi-)linear SPDEs: Introduction

-surely well-defined for smooth $z:\left[ 0,T\right] \rightarrow \mathbb{R} ^{d}$, to depend continuously on $z$ in uniform topology.
-Our main result is that $u=u\left( z\right) $ is continuous with respect to rough path metric \footnote{ Two (smooth) paths $z,\tilde{z}$ are close in rough path metric iff $z$ is close to $\tilde{z}$ AND\ sufficienly many iterated integrals of $z$ are close to those of $\tilde{z}$.
-More details are given later in this article as needed.}.
-That is, if $\left( z^{n}\right) \subset C^{1}\left( \left[ 0,T \right] ,\mathbb{R}^{d}\right) $ is Cauchy in rough path metric then $\left( u^{n}\right) $ will converge to a limit which ill be seen to depend only on the (rough path) limit of $z^{n}$ (and not on the approximating sequence).
+(which are well-defined for smooth $z:\left[0,T\right]\rightarrow\mathbb{R}^{d}$) to depend continuously on $z$ in uniform topology (cf.~the ``twisted approximations''\ of section \ref{AppSPDE}).
+Our main result is that $u=u(z)$ is continuous with respect to rough path metric \footnote{Two (smooth) paths $z,\tilde{z}$ are close in rough path metric iff $z$ is close to $\tilde{z}$ AND\ sufficiently many iterated integrals of $z$ are close to those of $\tilde{z}$.
+More details are given later in this article as needed. }.
+That is, if $\left(z^{n}\right)\subset C^{1}\left(\left[0,T\right],\mathbb{R}^{d}\right)$ is Cauchy in rough path metric then $\left(u^{n}\right)$ will converge to a limit which will be seen to depend only on the (rough path) limit of $z^{n}$ (and not on the approximating sequence).
 As a consequence, it is meaningful to replace $z$ above by an abstract (geometric) rough path $\mathbf{z}$ and the analogue of\ Lyons' universal limit theorem \cite{lyons-qian-02} holds.
-Let us briefly mention that this leads to numerous (essentially immediate)\ corollaries for our class of SPDEs, including Stroock-Varadhan type support theorems,\ Freidlin-Wentzell type large deviations, maximum principle and splitting results.
-Since this has been rather well understood in the (rough path) literature, we shall not go into explicit detail here.

-At last, we should mention that the relevance of rough path theory for filtering \textit{in presence of correlation }appears as motivating conjecture in Lyons' seminal 1998 paper \cite{lyons-98} on rough paths, a theory that proposes to understand paths together with their iterated integrals ("areas") in order to guarantee robustness of differential equations driven by such paths.This conjecture is supported in particular by the works of I.\ Gy\"{o}ngy \cite{MR2268661, MR2052265} who obtained explicit results of how \textquotedblleft correct" approximations to the observation process, but wrong approximation of its area process, lead to convergence to the \textquotedblleft wrong" solution.
-A quantitative form of this conjecture is the assertion that solutions to the filtering problem (i.e.\ the afore-mentioned SPDEs) depend continuously on the observation process \textit{seen as a rough path}, the proof of which is the content of this paper.